fanoframework/fanoframework.github.io/security/password-hash/index.md

 ### SHA2 password hash

-While you are advised not to use SHA2 for password hash, Fano Framework provides `IPasswordHash` implementation for SHA2 256 bit and 512 bit using `TSHA2_256PasswordHash` and `TSHA2_512PasswordHash` class.
+While you are advised NOT to use SHA2 for password hash as they are not designed for hashing password, Fano Framework provides `IPasswordHash` implementation for SHA2 256 bit and 512 bit using `TSHA2_256PasswordHash` and `TSHA2_512PasswordHash` class.

 You can register this class with dependency container using its factory class `TSha2PasswordHashFactory`.